-Last Wednesday on 16th of March ICA’s CEO, Robyn Logan hosted a live panel discussion about untangling the jargon and process around Coach Certification and Credentialing.
-Our panelists shared their certification decision making process and answered the most common questions around Certification such as:
+Last Wednesday on the 16th of March ICA’s CEO, Robyn Logan hosted a live panel discussion about untangling the jargon and process around Coach Certification and Credentialing.
+Our panelists shared their certification decision-making process and answered the most common questions around Certification such as:

 Listen to Coaching Panel Untangle Coach Certification